wanruu/ReadApp/README.md

 - [ ] Feature: sort book with options, e.g., rating, author

-- [ ] Bug: In book profile page, the padding for comment editor component is odd
+- [ ] Bug: in book profile page, the padding for comment editor component is odd

+- [ ] Feature: present last read book at the top of list

+- [ ] Feature: user-customizable reading speed, tone and language

+- [ ] Feature: allow to turn to last/next paragraph in speech